HeydoubleU/Pyfrost/README.md

 ___

 ## Bob Explorer
 This is simple UI for viewing Bifrost data.
-If installations steps 6. and 7. are met, the UI can be opened with:
+If installation step 6. is met, the UI can be opened with:

     import BobExplorer
     BobExplorer.openControl()